 The use of the correct type of sand is a very important part of any paver installation.
-Its function is to hold the pavers firm in place, preventing wobbliness and the growing of weeds between each paver.
+Its function is to hold the pavers firm in place, preventing wobbliness and the growth of weeds between each paver.
 But does any sand work?
-What is the difference between paving sand vs play sand?
+What is the difference between paving sand and play sand?

 Does it really matter?
-I mean, is all sand, right?
+I mean, it is all sand, right?
 Not really.
-Paver sand can contain traces of tremolite and silica, so it is a very big no to be used in sandboxes.
+Paver sand can contain traces of tremolite and silica, so it is a big no-no to be used in sandboxes.

-We talk about the compositions of both types of sand and what are the different applications of each one.
-But first, let’s talk about what is sand in the first place.
+In this article, we’ll break down the compositions of both types of sand and the correct applications for each one.
+But first, let’s understand what sand really is.

 Jump to: